UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 ![Where to Find Repository URL on GitHub](../fig/git/github-find-repo-string.png)

-Copy that URL from the browser, go into the local `umswc-project` repository, and run this command:
+Copy that URL from the browser, go into the local `un-report` repository, and run this command:

 ```
-$ git remote add origin https://github.com/USERNAME/umswc-project.git
+$ git remote add origin https://github.com/USERNAME/un-report.git
 ```
 {: .language-bash}